librespeed/speedtest-go/README.md

 ## Installation

 You need Go 1.13+ to compile the binary.
-If you have an older version of Go and don't want to install the tarball manually, you can install newer version of Go into your GOPATH:
+If you have an older version of Go and don't want to install the tarball manually, you can install newer version of Go into your `GOPATH`:

 0. Install Go 1.14